Robodox-599/2016_Neonatologist/README.md

            The shoot button engages a piston then resets an encoder.
 The reset button activates a sequence as follows: spin motor forward, engage piston, then reset the encoder.
 The piston is used to switch gears on the gearbox.
-         - An encoder is used in order to measure the distance taken upon pulling the system backwards.
-It will reset after every shot taken.
+         - A limit switch is used to prevent the shooter from going too far back.
          - In the future, this code may be condensed down into one button that activates a sequence with an automatic reset.
 ####Lift: